The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 LinkedIn Company Page video best practices

-• Video length: 3 seconds min to 30 minutes max.
+• Video length: three seconds to 30 minutes.

-• Clipchamp recommended video length: 1 minute to 3 minutes.
+• Clipchamp recommended video length: one to three minutes.

 LinkedIn Company Page video dimensions